vbfox/stidgen.rs/Readme.md

-# Strongly Typed ID type Generator
+# Strongly Typed ID types macro

 A macro to simplify usage of srongly type ID types instead of plain `String`, `u64` or `Guid` in Rust codebases.